killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 export NFS_SERVER_IP=

 # API key for accessing containers and helm charts from the NGC private repository.
+# Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
 export NGC_API_KEY=

 ## DPF_VERSION is the version of the DPF components which will be deployed in this use case guide.